-In its 49-year history, CFC has experienced only 16 defaults and cumulative net charge-offs totaling \$86 million for the electric utility loan portfolio.
+In its 49-year history, CFC has experienced only 16 defaults, of which 10 resulted in no loss and six resulted in the cumulative historical net charge-offs of \$86 million for our electric utility loan portfolio.
 Of this amount, \$67 million was attributable to electric utility power supply cooperatives and \$19 million was attributable to electric distribution cooperatives.
 We discuss the reasons loans to electric utility cooperatives, our principal lending market, typically have a relatively low risk of default above under "Credit Concentration."